bjoern-hempel/friends-of-bash-sandbox/README.md

 user$ git push -u origin master
 ```

-Make your changes and commit it.
+Edit the README.md and LICENSE file.
+Make your general changes and commit it.
 Have fun! :)